 The following day, I got an early start and was determined to find Mr. Kinney.
-I drove 125 miles back to Cleveland.
-I got a lead on his neighborhood, then his street and then to his house.
+I got a lead on his neighborhood, then his street and then his house.
 He was not home.
 A kind neighbor, Ruben Smith, offered to drive with me to visit his local haunts.
 Eventually, I was successful in finding Mr. Kinney.
 We were introduced.
-I gave him a down payment on a painting and just a few days later, he called me with a completed painting.
+I gave him a down payment and just a few days later, he called me with a completed painting.
 It was a gleaming nighttime scene of Po’ Monkey’s Lounge.
 It was beautiful, and I needed to know more about this artist.

-The following week, I arranged for another visit to sit and talk to Mr. Kinney at his home in Cleveland.
+The following week, I arranged for another visit to sit and talk with Mr. Kinney at his home in Cleveland.
 This is what I learned.

-After graduating high school, Melvin spent time living and working in Oakland, California, and many years in Milwaukee, where he had a brisk business pin stripping and painting on fast cars and tricked out motorcycles.
-When his girlfriend got pregnant, they decided to move back to the Delta, closer to his family and where it was a safer environment to raise a child.
+After graduating high school, Melvin spent time living and working in Oakland, California, and later in Milwaukee, where he had a brisk business pin striping and painting on fast cars and tricked-out motorcycles.
+When his girlfriend got pregnant, they decided to move back to the Delta, closer to his family, seeking a safer environment to raise a child.

-“I live a fantastic life,” Melvin tells me relaxing in his make shift livingroom/art studio in Cleveland.
+“I live a fantastic life,” Melvin said, relaxing in his makeshift living room/art studio in Cleveland.
 He is a people person and everyone in town seems to know him.
 Together, Melvin and I strolled downtown along Cotton Row.
-We went into Abraham’s Clothing Store, the Delta Meat Market, 10/24, The Bakery, Jane’s Frame Shop and more.
-Each store we walked into, we received a warm reception followed by conversation and comradery.
+We went into Abraham’s Clothing Store, the Delta Meat Market, 10/24, The Bakery, Jane’s Frame Shop and other places.
+Each store we walked into, we received a warm reception followed by conversation and camaraderie.
 They all had Mr. Kinney’s original paintings proudly hung on their walls.

 Melvin Kinney loves people, and he loves to paint.
 I felt fortunate to have shared part of my afternoon hanging out with Mr. Kinney.
-He is a conversational entertainer and a very special and unique artist that only the Mississippi Delta could have produced.
+He is a great conversationalist, an entertainer and a very special and unique artist that only the Mississippi Delta could have produced.